Excerpt from the government of Ontario’s ‘Newsroom’

 (b) Any part that has been stopped and that may subsequently move and endanger a worker has been blocked to prevent its movement.”

-Oakrun Farm Bakery Inc. was also found guilty of a violation of section 25, subsection 1 (c) of the OHSA which states,
+Oakrun Farm Bakery Inc. was also found guilty of a contravention of section 25, subsection 1 (c) of the Ontario Occupational Health and Safety Act (OHSA) which states,

 “The employer shall ensure that,